t9md/atom-vim-mode-plus/README.md

 # Important

-- **vim-mode-plus is replacement of vim-mode, you must disable vim-mode first to use vim-mode-plus**.
+- **vim-mode-plus is replacement for vim-mode, you must disable vim-mode first to use vim-mode-plus**.
-- You don't need following packages since it's built-in to vim-mode-plus.
+- You don't need the following packages since they're built-in to vim-mode-plus:
   - [vim-surround](https://atom.io/packages/vim-surround)
   - [vim-mode-visual-block](https://atom.io/packages/vim-mode-visual-block)
 - Scope for CSS selector and keymap is different from vim-mode, **not compatible**.
 - Internal code base is very different.
-Thus, issue, PRs should be directly sent to vim-mode-plus. **DONT report vim-mode-plus's issue or PRs to official vim-mode.**
+Thus, issues and PRs should be directly sent to vim-mode-plus. **DON'T report vim-mode-plus's issues or PRs to the older official vim-mode.**

 # Thanks

-My work is greatly owing to former achievement done by original vim-mode developers and many of its contributors.
+My work is greatly owing to former achievements of the original vim-mode developers and many of its contributors.
-As you can see in commit history, this project is originally started by forking official [vim-mode](https://github.com/atom/vim-mode).
+As you can see in the commit history, this project was originally started by forking official [vim-mode](https://github.com/atom/vim-mode).
-The great design to achieve Vim operation by composing operator with target(motion, text-object) on top of operationStack is still lives in vim-mode-plus now.
+The great design to achieve Vim operation by composing operator with target (motion, text-object) on top of operationStack still lives in vim-mode-plus now.
 I don't think I can find this idea by myself from nothing.
-Sincerely, I feel I couldn't do anything without original vim-mode.
+Sincerely, I feel I couldn't do anything without the original vim-mode.

 # Issue report